onera/Maia/doc/user_manual/factory.rst

 For a given distributed zone, the sum of all the fractions across all the processes must be 1.

-This dictionary can be created by hand; for convenience, Maia provides two functions in the :mod:`maia.factory.partitioning` module to create this dictionary.
+This dictionary can be created by hand; for convenience, Maia provides three functions in the :mod:`maia.factory.partitioning` module to create this dictionary.

 .. autofunction:: maia.factory.partitioning.compute_regular_weights
 .. autofunction:: maia.factory.partitioning.compute_balanced_weights
+.. autofunction:: maia.factory.partitioning.compute_nosplit_weights

 Reordering options
 ^^^^^^^^^^^^^^^^^^